Monday, July 13, 2015

 In fact, if the petty officer Téoulet had been instantly killed by a German shell, his LN 411 flew 20 kilometers more before crashing with his yellow painted bomb still intact (!).

-If petty officer Goasguen was downed and killed, that was not at all by the enemy fire, but clearly latter, by friendly fire of the French DCA, just as he was preparing his landing on his airfield.
+If petty officer Goasguen was downed and killed, that was not at all by the enemy fire, but clearly latter, by friendly fire of the French DCA, just as he was preparing his landing on his own airfield.

 (So, the French staff created a recognition book to avoid such situation more than one month later, after the ceasefire between France and Germany.
 Too late…)